MicrosoftDocs/azure-devops-docs/docs/project/wiki/about-readme-wiki.md

 For supported syntax, see [Syntax guidance for Markdown files, widgets, wikis, and pull request comments](markdown-guidance.md).

 ## READMEs

-You can define a README file, or multiple files, for each repo or team project.
+You can define a README file or multiple files for each repo or team project.
 Write your README in Markdown instead of plain text.

 Use README pages to orient contributors to working within your project.
-Consider adding guidance about the following:
+Consider adding the following guidance:

-- The project focus
+- Project focus
 - Prerequisites
 - Setting up the environment
 - Tips for getting things done within the project